Coronavirus deaths cast a pall over France, two weeks into a national lockdown

 Epidemiologists say younger patients may feel less of a need to seek medical attention — and yet their can health deteriorate rapidly.

-“If you are, say, 75 years old, or diabetic, the message is probably fairly clear: You understand that you are at risk,” said Marc Gastellu-Etchegorry, a Paris-based epidemiologist and deputy director of epicenter at Doctors Without Borders (MSF).
+“If you are, say, 75 years old, or diabetic, the message is probably fairly clear: You understand that you are at risk,” said Marc Gastellu-Etchegorry, a Paris-based epidemiologist and deputy director of epicenter at Doctors Without Borders.
 “But if you’re young, there’s so much information swirling around that young people are less touched, which is true on the whole, but your understanding isn’t as good, and your tendency to seek treatment is lower.”

-With such a deadly virus, the best way to lower deaths is to limit the spread, which means following public health guidelines, said Gastellu-Etchegorry, the epidemiologist.
+With such a deadly virus, the best way to lower deaths is to limit the spread, which means following public health guidelines, Gastellu-Etchegorry said.
 Google mobility data suggests that most people in France are abiding by the lockdown rules.
 But police have issued more than 72,279 fines to violators.

-“The measures taken currently — they should be followed; they are effective,” Gastellu-Etchegorry said.
+“The measures taken currently — they should be followed.
+They are effective,” Gastellu-Etchegorry said.

 Those measures are more limited than the strict national lockdown in the spring.
 Movement outside the home is still limited to once per day with “attestation” forms, but schools remain open, as are more businesses than before.